Model non-collapse: Minimax bounds for recursive discrete distribution estimation: Discussion

 Comparing the lower bound against the oracle-assisted minimax loss shows that there is a gap of at least $\Theta(t^{\sfrac{\beta{+}1}{2}})$.
 The gap with the upper bound remains $\Theta(t^\gamma)$.
 Since the error term $h_t(\sfrac{1}{4k})$ dominates the analysis of the lower bound, the impact of a much faster decaying sequence of $\alpha_t$'s on the lower bound is limited.
 This is not to say that the impact of the penalty is small: the effective net sample size still becomes $\Oc(\sqrt{t^{\beta+1}})$ as opposed to $\Theta(t^{\beta+1})$ with oracle information.
 The two regimes for $\beta, \gamma\in [0, 1]^2$ are depicted in Figure \ref{fig:regimesconvergence}.

-We should also note that stronger upper bounds, for example, of the form $h_t(\sfrac{1}{4k}) \leq \exp(-\lambda_0 t)$, can be assumed by restricting the class of estimators appropriately; this would then make the estimators in Theorem \ref{thm:upper-bound} order optimal for every choice of parameters that satisfies the hypothesis condition.
+We once again note that stronger upper bounds, for example, of the form $h_t(\sfrac{1}{4k}) \leq \exp(-\lambda_0 t)$, can be assumed by restricting the class of estimators appropriately; this would then make the estimators in Theorem~\ref{thm:upper-bound} order optimal for every choice of parameters that satisfies the hypothesis condition.
 Bounds using the Chebyshev inequality remain the tightest without such assumptions.